 Preliminary geotechnical information has been provided within the project area.
-Soil boring locations are identified via latitude and longitude coordinates.
-(See Appendix E.) The DBT shall thoroughly review all available geotechnical information in final plan development for the project.
+The DBT shall thoroughly review all available geotechnical information in final plan development for the project.
 Provide additional test borings, laboratory testing and geotechnical analyses as necessary to supplement the existing geotechnical data for the new proposed work to meet the requirements of the Specifications for Geotechnical Exploration and the Geotechnical Design Manual.
 Incorporate archive geotechnical borings available from the ODOT TIMS database into the final design as well as all Soil Profile and Structure Foundation Exploration drawings.